-If you have any issues uploading your documents, you can also submit them by email to f1is.portfolios@gmail.com.
-It is recommended that when creating the PDF file, teams consider embedding any unusual font types they may have used within their portfolio documents to help ensure they display correctly when opened by the Judges.
+If you have any issues uploading your documents, you can also submit them by email to flschools.academy@gmail.com.
+It is recommended that when creating PDF files, teams consider embedding any unusual font types they may have used within their documents to help ensure they display correctly when opened by the Judges.